aen1gma/blog/_posts/2025-04-25-my-ai-teammates.md

 `I need a prompt to create a custom GPT that is an expert in email marketing to assist with my business.
 I will provide it details of my business, marketing plan and customer avatars as knowledge files.
 I want this email marketing expert to be well versed in setting up complex email sequences that blends emails based on the customers sign up date and time sensitive emails (e.g. based on the current time of year) that provide value to both leads and existing customers.
 They need to have expertise in emotive copywriting that builds trust, educates the user about their problems, provides value for free and demonstrates authority.
 They also need to know how to write copy focused on conversion by addressing risks and objections and positioning the business as a strong and worthy solution to the customers pain points`

-Then I simply checked the output (which was fantastic), copied and pasted it into the instructions for the new custom GPT, and uploaded the knowledge files.
+Then I simply checked the output (which was clear, well-structured, and on point), copied and pasted it into the instructions for the new custom GPT, and uploaded the knowledge files.

 ## Using the Custom GPT

 Once I created a GPT that truly understood my business—our tone of voice, audience mindset, product strengths, and goals—it became a genuine creative partner.
 Over several sessions, it helped me not just write emails, but design a complete lead nurture experience that felt cohesive, human, and true to our mission.

+> This was the first time I felt like I wasn't just talking to AI, we were collaborating, together

 ### Mapping the journey